Fox-ML-infrastructure/Fox-v1-infra/LEGAL/SECURITY.md

 5. **Supply chain integrity** — No hidden dependencies, fully auditable
 6. **No production access** — Vendor does not access client production systems

-**This architecture ensures that Fox ML Infrastructure operates as a secure, client-controlled platform with no vendor access to client data or systems.**
+**This architecture is designed to operate as a client-controlled platform with no vendor access to client data or systems.
+This statement is provided for informational purposes only and does not create any warranty or guarantee.**

 ---